b-gandurov/VirtualWallet/README.md

 **Wallet Management**

-- Users can create and manage different types of wallets, such as main wallets and savings wallets, with support for various currencies.
+- Users can create and manage different types of wallets, with support for various currencies.
-- Secure and efficient handling of transactions within and across wallets, including support for recurring payments and detailed transaction histories.
+- Secure and efficient handling of transactions within and across wallets with detailed transaction histories.

 **Card Management**

 - Users can add and remove cards associated with their accounts.
-The application supports both virtual and real cards.
-Verification of the cards is done by a dummy Payment Processor service.
+Verification of the cards is done by a dummy Payment Processor service with preset "real cards"
 - Detailed management of transactions made using associated cards, including filtering and searching capabilities.

 **Payment Processing**